usamaqureshi27/Data-Analytics-Customer-Segmentation/README.md

 + Wealth Segmentation by Age Category
   + Across all age categories the largest number of customers are from 'Mass Customer' Segment.
   + The next category comes from the 'High Net Worth' customers.
-  + In the age group 40-49, Affluent segment out performs the High Net Worth customers in terms of number of customers.
+  + In the age group 40-49, Affluent segment out performs the High Net Worth customers in terms of number of customers despite old or new customers.

 | Old Customers Wealth by Age Group | New Customers Wealth by Age Group |
 | :------------- | :------------- |
 |![](Media/Old%20Customers%20-%20Wealth%20by%20Age%20Group.png)|![](Media/New%20Customers%20-%20Wealth%20by%20Age%20Group.png)|

 + Cars owned by States
-  + New South Wales has the largest number of people who donot own a car.
+  + New South Wales has the largest number of people who don't own a car.
-  + In Victoria the proportion is quite even.
+  + In Victoria and Queensland the proportion is quite even.
-  + In Queensland the number of people owning a car is greater than who donot have a car.
+  + In New South Wales the number of people owning a car is significantly lesser than who donot have a car.

 ![](media/Cars%20owned%20based%20upon%20states.png)